Imamsa786/Digital-Forensics/Digital_forensic-main/Ex_03_WireShark.md

 ---

 ## Result
 By using the Wireshark tool, network traffic was successfully captured and analyzed.
-Different protocols such as HTTP, TCP, UDP, and ICMP were observed 📡, along with source and destination IP addresses 🌐.
-The packet analysis helped in understanding communication patterns and detecting unusual or suspicious activities 🔍, proving Wireshark’s effectiveness in network monitoring and forensic investigation🛡️.
+Different protocols such as HTTP, TCP, UDP, and ICMP were observed, along with source and destination IP addresses.
+The packet analysis helped in understanding communication patterns and detecting unusual or suspicious activities, proving Wireshark’s effectiveness in network monitoring and forensic investigation.